-Introduced in 1903, this piano features a larger soundboard than many grands, for a more resonant voice.
-The choice for professional players seeking an upright instrument — and perfect for all sizes of homes and apartments.
+Introduced in 1903, this upright piano features a larger soundboard than many grands, for a more resonant voice.
+The choice for professional players seeking an upright piano — and perfect for all sizes of homes and apartments.

-Unlike other manufacturers that mass-produce their uprights, Steinway & Sons uprights are handcrafted in the same factory as our grand pianos, using the same techniques, conditioning processes, and craftsmen.
-The result is the world’s finest upright, living up to the Steinway & Sons name in every respect.
+Unlike other manufacturers that mass-produce their upright pianos, Steinway & Sons upright pianos are handcrafted in the same factory as our grand pianos, using the same techniques, conditioning processes, and craftsmen.
+The result is the world’s finest upright piano, living up to the Steinway & Sons name in every respect.
 Steinway upright pianos take advantage of over 125 patented features and processes, including our patented Diaphragmatic soundboard, Accelerated Action and Hexagrip pinblock.